 We wandered around the main floor the castle (the upstairs was mostly closed) and then the girls played outside in the “maze” while I joined a guided tour (they haven’t yet acquired my interest in history).
 Hatley Castle was built in 1908 by James Dunsmuir, who wanted it to look like an old English estate.
 In 1940, after the family had all passed away, the property was bought by the Canadian government.
-From 1941-1995, it served as a military college.
+During World War II, plans were made for the Royal Family to live here, until they decided against leaving the UK during the war.
+From 1941-1995, Hatley Castle served as a military college.

 For Mother’s Day, the grounds were busy with vendors, bands, clowns, and children’s activities.
 Lily made bath salts for me while Sunshine watched a clown.
 Then Lily blew bubbles with giant wands while Sunshine strung beads on a necklace.
 Sunshine would have returned to watch the clown, but we convinced her to tour the gardens instead.